avyakthd/riscv-core-sv/README.md

 Similar to `Register_File`, the *read* operation is purely combinational, whereas the *write* operation is triggered at `posedge clk`, if `DataMem_RW == Write`.

 ## Basic Timing Checks
 While I have not synthesised this model and run timing-analyses on them myself, these are some back-of-the-envelope checks that you can use to ensure proper functioning.
-Note that any subscript of *p* would mean it's *propagation-delay* (longest path), and *c* would mean *contamination-delay* (shortest path)
+Note that any subscript of *p* means *propagation-delay* (longest path), and *c* means *contamination-delay* (shortest path)
 ### Max-delay/ Setup-time constraint

 This would be the path from `InstrMem` to `Register_File` via `ALU` and `DataFile` during in `LW` instruction.